malinlarsson/courses/r_programming/1703/Exercises/Vectors.md

 	- `c(1, 3, 5) + c(2, 4, 6)`
 	- `c(1, 3, 5) + c(2, 4, 6, 8)`
 	- `c(1, 3) - c(2, 4, 6 ,8)`

-	Try to think about your expectations
-	prior to running the code in R.

 13. Create two numeric vectors of length 4 and test run all the basic operators (as seen in the table earlier) with these two as